MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 1. **Save** and **Publish** the app.

-#### Enable location updates
+#### Optionally enable location updates

 This app allows you to record a user's location and store it in your SharePoint site whenever a user sets their status.
 Your crisis management team can view this data in a Power BI report.
+This step is optional, if you do not want to track user location, please ignore these steps.

 To enable this functionality, follow these steps: